 Modern online tools to simplify ordinary users and developers daily life.
 This website has essential impact for everyone.

-Hashing - What is it?
+Hash - What is it?

 NB!
 It's recommended to use BCrypt or Argon2i hashes, Argon2i is the latest winner of the Password Hashing Competition in July 2015.

-- NEVER don't use plain text passwords.
+- NEVER Do not use plain text passwords in your database.

-- Update your website to SSL (https) to encrypt your data and prevent man in the middle attack.
+- Update your website to SSL (https) to encrypt your data and prevent the man in the middle attack.